grapestone5321/robond-deep_learning/writeup.md

 ### Encoder Block
 An encoder block includes a separable convolution layer using the separable_conv2d_batchnorm() function.
 The filters parameter defines the size or depth of the output layer.
 For example, 32 or 64.

+### Separable Convolutions
+The Encoder for our FCN essentially require separable convolution layers.
+The 1x1 convolution layer in the FCN, however, is a regular convolution.
+Implementations for both are provided for our use.
+Each includes batch normalization with the ReLU activation function applied to the layers.

 ### Decoder Block
 The decoder block is comprised of three parts:
 - A bilinear upsampling layer using the upsample_bilinear() function.
 The current recommended factor for upsampling is set to 2.
 - A layer concatenation step.
 This step is similar to skip connections.
 I concatenate the upsampled small_ip_layer and the large_ip_layer.
 - Some (one or two) additional separable convolution layers to extract some more spatial information from prior layers.

+### Bilinear Upsampling
+The helper function implements the bilinear upsampling layer.
+Upsampling by a factor of 2 is generally recommended.
+Upsampling is used in the decoder block of the FCN.

 ### Model
 My FCN architecture is built.